Submarine Ring of Fire 2006 Explorers

 NASA Astrobiology Institute Postdoctoral Fellow

-Julie received a bachelor’s degree in Marine Biology from Eckerd College and a PhD in Biological Oceanography from the University of Washington.
+Julie Huber received a bachelor’s degree in marine biology from Eckerd College and a doctorate in biological oceanography from the University of Washington.
 Her research focuses on the subseafloor biosphere associated with deep-sea hydrothermal vents and uses low temperature hydrothermal diffuse fluids as a window into the subseafloor microbial habitat.
-Julie is especially interested in heat-loving organisms, or thermophiles, and she uses a combination of methods to link microbial groups with their metabolic and physiological functions in the subseafloor.
+Huber is especially interested in heat-loving organisms, or thermophiles, and she uses a combination of methods to link microbial groups with their metabolic and physiological functions in the subseafloor.
 This is her first deep-sea adventure outside of the northeast Pacific Ocean, where she logged many research cruises studying the subseafloor microbial populations at hydrothermal vents along the Juan de Fuca Ridge.
 She is also interested in the origin and evolution of early microbial communities in extreme environments, astrobiology, microbial biogeography, and technological developments for deep-sea and space exploration and experimentation.

 Ben LarsonBen Larson